Chapter 3: Part II

 ARTICLE VI.
 Emeritus Appointment*

 Emeritus appointment is bestowed as an honor upon retired full-time faculty in recognition of meritorious service to Case Western Reserve University.
-It is contingent on initiation by departmental faculty eligible to vote and on support and approval of the constituent faculty appointment, promotion and tenure committee, and dean, as well as the president and University Board of Trustees.
+The process for appointment to Emeritus status requires a recommendation, either positive or negative, by departmental faculty eligible to vote, the department chair, the designated constituent faculty appointment, promotion and tenure committee, the dean, and the provost, to the president of the University.
+The president will make the final decision to forward candidates for conferral of Emeritus status by the University Board of Trustees.
+The privilege of emeritus appointment implies a collegial relationship between the awardee and the University to the mutual benefit of both.
 It is expected that candidates for emeritus appointment will meet the following conditions:

 - Continuous service of at least ten years as a full-time faculty member.